Daniel Jones (American football): Indianapolis Colts

+2025

 On March 13, 2025, Jones signed with the Indianapolis Colts on a one-year, $14 million contract.
 His signing came after comments by general manager Chris Ballard saying that there will be an "open competition" with Anthony Richardson to determine the Colts' starting quarterback for the 2025 season.
 On August 19, Jones was named the starting quarterback for the 2025 season.

 In his Colts debut against the Miami Dolphins, Jones completed 22 of his 29 passes for 272 yards and a touchdown, as well as two rushing touchdowns to guide the team to their first Week 1 victory since 2013.
 In the Week 2 win against the Denver Broncos, Jones completed 23 of 34 passes for 316 yards, accompanied by a lone touchdown pass to Jonathan Taylor.
 Against division rivals Tennessee Titans, Jones completed 18 of 25 passes for 228 yards and a touchdown.
 Jones helped lead the Colts to a 3–0 start on the season, their first since 2009.
 Jones suffered his first loss as the Colts' starting quarterback in Week 4 against the Los Angeles Rams, where he and the team came up short 27–20.
 Despite throwing for 262 yards and a touchdown, Jones would throw 2 interceptions, both to Rams safety Kam Curl, the latter of which occurred within the final minute of the game on what would have been a potential scoring drive, sealing the win for the Rams.
 The Jones-led Colts were the first team in NFL history to score on their first 10 possessions of the season, and their 103 points through the first three games are the most to start a season in franchise history.
 Due to Jones' newfound success as a starter for the Colts, fans began to dub him "Indiana Jones", a play on Jones' surname and his team's location, and a reference to the titular action movie character of the same name.
 While initially indifferent to the moniker, Jones subsequently joked it was a "nickname upgrade".

+During the first quarter of a game against the Jacksonville Jaguars on December 7, 2025, Jones dropped back in the pocket to pass; after releasing the pass, he fell to the ground clutching his right calf; he was ruled out the rest of the game with an Achilles tendon injury.
+The next day, Colts head coach Shane Steichen confirmed Jones had torn his Achilles tendon and would miss the remainder of the season.
+He was placed on injured reserve on December 9.

+2026

+On March 3, 2026, the Colts placed the transition tag on Jones.
+On March 12, he signed a two-year, $88 million contract extension with the team.